lukakerr/lightweight-slider/README.md

 ### Usage

-Simply include either the `slider.min.js` or the `slider.packed.js` file at the bottom of your `.html` file, shown below.
+Simply include the `slider.min.js` file at the bottom of your `.html` file, shown below.

-The difference between the `slider.min.js` and the `slider.packed.js` is file size and execution speed.
-The `slider.packed.js` file is smaller in size, although has to run through `eval()` which increases execution time.
-On the other hand, the `slider.min.js` file is slightly larger in size, but doesn't need to be run through `eval()`, and executes faster.
-The file size and execution time differences are minimal, but you have the option to pick which one you want to put first - file size or execution speed.

 For every image you include in the `.banner` div, you need to have a `<a href="1"></a>` with the corresponding image number.